crescent-network/crescent/docs/How-To/plans.md

 --keyring-backend test \
 --yes
 ```

 ## UpdatePublicFarmingFixedAmountPlan

-Create `update-plan-proposal.json` file in your local directory and copy the below json into the file.
+Create `update-plan-proposal.json` file in your local directory and copy the below JSON into a file.

 ```json
 {